-Biodiesel can be made from vegetable oil or animal through a chemical reaction called transesterification.
+Biodiesel can be made from any vegetable oil or animal fat through a chemical reaction called transesterification.
 Through this chemical reaction, long hydrocarbon chain (fatty acids) can be isolated, and later refined, to create a biodegradable, non-toxic, non-flammable, drop-in replacement for petroleum diesel fuel.

 Loyola students are hard at work developing a Zero Waste Production Process while producing biodiesel for sale and maintaining the highest product quality.
 Additionally, the Searle Biodiesel Lab serves as a resource center for other education programs and small-scale biodiesel producers.